Print Spooler Keeps Stopping, or Print Spooler Service Is Not Running. How to Fix It?

 Go to this folder, find the "spoolsv.exe" file, right-click it and select "Properties" from the contextual menu.

 Now select the "Security" tab and select "Users" under "Group or user names" and click "Advanced" button.

-That's it, we hope that one of the methods solved the problem for you and you are now able to print your documents without any problems.
-If there is another way which solved this problem for you and it is not mentioned in our guide - do not hesitate to share it with us and with the others by leaving a comment in our comment section below.
+That's it, we hope that one of the methods solved the problem for you and you are now able to print your documents without any issues.
+If there is another way that solved this problem for you and it is not mentioned in our guide - do not hesitate to share it with us and with others by leaving a comment in our comment section below.